How to open a bank account in Ireland

 Opening a bank account (whether in person or online) can be a very time consuming process — especially in a new country.

-💡 If you're a business owner or freelancer, then you should also consider opening a business account to keep your finances seperate.
+💡 If you're a business owner or freelancer, then you can also consider opening a business account to keep your finances separate.
 With Wise Business, you can easily open a business account online, and manage your finances at home and internationally.

 What are the most popular banks in Ireland?